-Not all issues discussed in this chapter are specific to Chinese newspapers of the Republican era.
+Not all issues discussed in this article are specific to Chinese newspapers of the Republican era.
 Many of them are not even specific to non-western script material.
 In fact, the language or script printed on a scan does not matter to most of the image (pre-)processing algorithms.
 Still, they reveal challenges in the material that current algorithms are not always capable to cope with.
-Often the reason is simply that solutions were developed with the focus on one distinct group of material, for example medieval manuscripts, or 18th and 19th century German language and Latin script newspapers.
+Often the reason is simply that solutions were developed with the focus on one distinct group of material, for example, medieval manuscripts or 18th- and 19th-century German-language and Latin-script newspapers.
 Adapting these algorithms to different sets of material sometimes is not trivial.

-This is one of the reasons why the project is actively engaged in the "Working group newspapers and magazines" of the Digital Humanities in the German speaking regions association (DHd).
-There, the author presented the project at the workshop "OCR - Herausforderungen und Lösungen für Zeitungen & Zeitschriften" ("OCR - challenges and solutions for newspapers and magazines"), November 11, 2019, at the University Library of Frankfurt/Main University (presentations).
+This is one of the reasons why the project is actively engaged in the AG Zeitungen und Zeitschriften (Working Group: Newspapers and Magazines) of the Digital Humanities in the German-speaking regions association (DHd).
+The author presented the project at the workshop "OCR: Herausforderungen und Lösungen für Zeitungen & Zeitschriften" ("OCR: Challenges and Solutions for Newspapers and Magazines"), November 11, 2019, at the University Library of Frankfurt/Main University, organised by the working group.
 We hope that the close collaboration with experts from the field can raise the awareness of challenges still awaiting solutions within non-Latin script materials.
-For us, broadening our own horizon is very important, we can always learn from experiences that projects with "non-NLS" material have made and how they approached and solved various problems, and possibly adopt solutions to NLS material.
+We therefore are also active in other expert groups, like the mentioned DHd AG Multilingual DH.
+For us, broadening our own horizon is very important; we can always learn from experiences that projects with "non-NLS" material have made and how they approached and solved various problems, and possibly adopt solutions to NLS material.

-We do not expect a solution that solves all these problems with republican era Chinese newspapers in the near future.
+We do not expect a solution that solves all these problems with Republican-era Chinese newspapers in the near future.
 Some processing steps may still require manual work.
-After segmentation the process is not finished, there may be other challenges with line and character detection, also with character recognition and improving the recognition processes with special dictionaries and possibly crowd-based text improvements.
-When segmentation is working and text recognition producing decent results, this does not mean all problems are solved.
+After segmentation, the process is not finished; there may be other challenges with line and character detection, also with character recognition and improving the recognition processes with special dictionaries and possibly crowd-based text improvements (Henke 2021).
+When segmentation is working and text recognition producing decent results, this, of course, does not mean all problems are solved.
 Quite the contrary will be the case: we can then proceed into a number of new directions.
-One will be to test out how these workflows can be adopted to older material texts written with Chinese characters go back to even before the first millennium BCE.
-This will show how scalable or flexible the solutions are with material using the same script, for example the variations in print layout, different text medium, and different writing styles.
+One will be to test out how these workflows can be adopted to different material, newspapers and magazines from the same period.
+Even more will it be interesting to experiment with older material-texts written with Chinese characters go back to even before the first millennium BCE.
+This will show how scalable or flexible the solutions are with material using the same script, for example, the variations in print layout, different text medium, and different writing styles.
 A logical follow-up question will be concerned with adopting the processes to other scripts, but there is still a long way to go.
 Another direction will be related to questions about what to do with the texts that will then be available.
-This would mean to open the Chinese texts to the core of what Digital Humanities related to text is currently working on based on Latin script material.
+The publication of a newspaper text corpus following the FAIR principles (FORCE11 2014; Hansen, Buss, and Haahr 2018) will mean to open our Chinese texts to the core of what Digital Humanities related to text is currently working on based on Latin script material.
 For digital Chinese studies, this will become a new research field.